 7. Legal and Regulatory Compliance.
 Participants and fish must comply with the current laws, rules and regulations of the State of South Carolina and the Federal Government.

 8. Dates and Times.
-The Tournament will begin at 5: a.m.
-Saturday May 27, 2017 and end at 5:00 p.m. on Monday September 4, 2017.
-Only fish caught and tendered at an Official STAR Check-In Station during this period will be eligible for Tournament prize consideration.
+The Tournament will begin at 5:00 a.m.
+Saturday, April 1, 2023 and end at 5:00 p.m. on September 4, 2023 for the Dolphin Category.
+For the Redfish category, it begins at 5:00am on May 27, 2023 and ends on September 4, 2023 at 5:00 P.M.
+EST. Only fish caught and tendered at an Official STAR Check-In Station during this period will be eligible for Tournament prize consideration.
 No fish shall be checked-in after 5:00 p.m. on the last Tournament day.

 9. Fishing Method.
 Fish entered in the Tournament for prizes must have been caught by the Participant on conventional rod, hook and line exclusively (which includes spinning rod, casting rod and fly rod).
 Only the Participant may touch the rod for purposes of fighting and landing the fish.
 The landing of a fish that has been subdued by dip net or similar means (for example by Boga Grip or hand landing) by and assistant to the Participant is permitted.